 They have to be obedience trained and trained in the skills needed by the client they are being placed with.
 They must perform their skills reliably and regardless of any distractions around them.
 Those dogs that will be going into public places must pass the Public Access Test from Assistance Dogs International.

 Dogs that are not able to complete Hearing Dog, Autism Assistance Dog or Facility Dog training become adoptable Career Change Dogs.
 Career Changed Dogs are wonderful dogs that make loving pets and companions, they just prefer not to work and/or have a trait(s) that make them not suitable to become an Assistance Dog.
 No dogs are ever returned to shelters.
 Dogs for Better Lives has a lifetime commitment to all of our dogs.

 We are totally funded by donations from individuals, service clubs, groups of all kinds, and some businesses and corporations.
 We also encourage individuals to include Dogs for Better Lives in their estate planning.
 Leaving a bequest to Dogs for Better Lives in your will or trust can leave a legacy that will help for generations to come.
 We do not receive any government funding.

 It could be anywhere from 8-12 years.
 We let the dogs decide when they are ready to retire.
-When the dog does retire, it can stay with the client, or come back to us and we will place it in a loving home as a Career Change Dog.
+When a dog does retire, it can stay with the client, or come back to us and we will find him/her a loving home as a Career Change Dog.